Malaysia Federal Route 274

 Jalan Telekom Gunung Jerai, Federal Route 274, is a federal road in Mount Jerai, Kedah, Malaysia.
-It is a main route to Tok Sheikh's Well.
-The Kilometre Zero is located at Telecom Transmitter Mount Jerai.
+It is a main route to Tok Sheikh's Well, with its Kilometre Zero located at the Telecom Transmitter on Mount Jerai.
+At most sections, the road was built under the JKR R5 road standard, allowing a maximum speed limit of 90 km/h (56 mph).